 Why Is Silent Treatment So Effective?

-Silent treatment is a controversial topic no denying that.
+Silent treatment is a controversial topic, there is no denying that.
 While prolonged silent treatment could lead to emotional abuse and is said to be as lethal as physical abuse having long-term psychological effects, it is often regarded as an effective tool for conflict resolution.

 While communication is the key to a fulfilling relationship, sometimes silence is also needed to put across a thought.

 But how long should the silent treatment last?
-Prolonged silent treatment when a partner does not talk for days on an end and looks through a person when they try to communicate can be a harrowing experience.
+Prolonged silent treatment in a relationship where a partner does not talk for days on an end and looks through a person when they try to communicate can be a harrowing experience.
 This is what we call stonewalling and is totally uncalled for.
 But spurts of silent treatment when you want to convey to our partner that you are upset through silence, is not a bad thing.

-When should I use silent treatment?
+When should I use silent treatment in a relationship?
 This might be question that is on your mind.
-Some people use silent treatment all the time and that has an adverse effect on a relationship.
-But if you us it once in a while it could be beneficial to your relationship.
+Some people use silent treatment all the time and that has an adverse effect on a relationship and on your loved ones.
+Using silent treatment in marriage is also more common than you think.
+However difficult, if you use it once in a while it could be beneficial to your relationship.

 Paul Schrodt, Professor of Communication reviewed 74 relationship studies and the findings of his in-depth analysis revealed that silent treatment could be tremendously damaging to a relationship and it diminishes feelings of intimacy and reduces healthy interaction says this article.